 Borana Lodge – Home, along with an array of wonderful safari activities, to Pride Rock the inspiration for the eponymous setting in the film.

-Encounter Mara Camp – A classic tented camp offering bush walks and night drives alongside traditional vehicle based game viewing.
+Encounter Mara Camp – A classic tented camp offering bush walks and night drives alongside traditional vehicle based wildlife viewing.